Social change

 The Postcode Lottery of Cane Training

-A man using accessible technology looking back and smiling
+A man sat a computer using accessible technology looking back and smiling

 Social change